jjuliaarnoldd/DigitalLibrariesFinalProject/pages/about.md

 {% include feature/image.html objectid="/objects/inuse2.jpg;/objects/inuse1.jpg" width="75" caption="A floral embroidered table runner in use.;A floral embroidered napkin in use." %}

 {% include feature/image.html objectid="/objects/sarah:sophiacrossstitchwip3.jpg;/objects/completedcrossstitch.jpg" width="75" caption="A large floral cross-stitch with a bee, still in the embroidery frame as it is a work in progress.;Completed piece with cross-stitching by Sarah Arnold and back-stitching by Sophia Arnold." %}
-Though it was ultimatley completed during the process of the project, only the "work in progress" version of the above cross-stitch is included in the collection, in hope of demonstrating its dynamic and continually evolving nature.
+Although it was ultimatley completed during the process of the project, only the "work in progress" version of the above cross-stitch is included in the collection, in hope of demonstrating its dynamic and continually evolving nature.